Thank you for reading our post, please rate this article at the end.

 Be Aware of the Symptoms of Altitude Sickness

+If you’re flying in from a place with a significantly higher altitude, consider bringing some canned oxygen along; it may help alleviate your concerns.
 If you’re feeling ill, drink more water before taking ibuprofen.
-Ibuprofen will only hide the problem; consuming H2O might fix it.
+Ibuprofen will only mask the problem; consuming water might resolve it.

-Bring a flashlight, snacks, a compass, a first-aid kit, and a detailed map on every hike—you never know when you might get lost.
+Bring a flashlight, snacks, a compass, a first-aid kit, and a detailed map on every hike.
+You never know when you might get lost.
 Take your time: The Maroon Bells are a challenging hike, so don’t try to rush it.

 Enjoy the views and take plenty of breaks.

 Be prepared.
 Pack everything you need, and check the weather forecast before you go.
 And to make your trip even more pleasurable, don’t forget to book a trustworthy service from a luxury transportation company in advance.

-Why are Maroon Bells so Famous?
+Why are the Maroon Bells so Famous?

+These majestic peaks, nestled just south of Aspen, rise more than 14,000 feet above sea level, cloaked in snow throughout summer.
 Their distinctive maroon-colored bell shape, mirrored in the pristine Maroon Lake below, is a sight that draws in thousands of visitors each year.

 This video has been included to clarify the topic.
 Credit goes to ViewCation